Install R Commander

 Introduction

-R Commander is an R package.
-It’s a large package, and requires installation of many additional packages.
-A quick guide about how to install R Commander onto your computer (LDE).
-You must have R installed and working correctly before proceeding to install the R Commander package.
+This page provides a guide about how to install R Commander onto your computer (LDE).
+To use R Commander, please see Chapter 1.1 – A quick look at R and R Commander.
+You must have R installed and working correctly on your computer before proceeding to install the R Commander package.
 Click here to get the Install R guide.

-Note: If you plan to run R in the Cloud, you cannot install the R Commander package, which must be part of a local development environment.
+Note 1: If you plan to run R in the Cloud, you cannot install the R Commander package, which must be part of a local development environment.

 For BI311, we also use R Commander